Grigoriy Vinokur

-Grigoriy Osipovich Vinokur (Григорий Осипович Винокур; 17 November, 1896, Warsaw – 17 May 1947, Moscow) was a Russian linguist and literary historian.
+Grigoriy Osipovich Vinokur (Григорий Осипович Винокур; 17 November, 1896, Warsaw – 17 May 1947, Moscow) was a Polish-born Russian linguist and literary historian.
 He was educated in Moscow.
 After a brief spell as an interpreter in Estonia and Latvia he returned there, remaining for the rest of his life.

 Biography

 Grigory Iosifovich (later Osipovich) Vinokur was born into a Jewish merchant family.
 He received his primary education in Warsaw, where he learned to read Russian and Polish.
 In 1904, the family moved to Moscow, where in 1906 he entered the preparatory class of the private real school of K.K.
 Mazing, but his interest in the humanities outweighed it, and in 1909 Vinokur transferred to the classical gymnasium of P.N.
 Strakhov.
 He learned Greek, German, French and Latin; later he taught himself English and knew Slavic languages.
 In 1915, he graduated from the gymnasium, but was denied admission to Moscow University due to the percentage norm for Jews.
 He studied for a year in the chemistry department of the Riga Polytechnic Institute, which was evacuated to Moscow.
 In 1916, he entered the Moscow University, Slavic-Russian Department of the Faculty of History and Philology.
 In 1917, he transferred to the newly opened Department of Comparative Linguistics; student of Dmitry Ushakov.
 From 1918, he began working in parallel in the People's Commissariat for Education (while still a student, after the sudden death of his father, he was forced to tutor ancient languages).

 He was close to the Centrifuge group and the near-futuristic publishing house of S. M. Vermel, in one of whose collections he first published about Vladimir Mayakovsky's poem "A Cloud in Trousers", and was published in Lef magazines.
 Since his student days, he participated in the work of the Moscow Dialectological Commission.
 In 1920, he interrupted his studies, worked as a translator for the Press Bureau of the Soviet Plenipotentiary Missions in Estonia and Latvia.
 In 1922, he returned to Moscow and graduated from the university.